Locations:

 Healthcare providers and sports therapists can use several tests to assess different aspects of proprioception.
 Some examples include:

-• Romberg test: This is a simple physical test to determine if your dorsal column pathway of your brain and spinal cord, which controls proprioception, isn’t working properly.
+• Romberg test: This is a simple physical test to determine if the dorsal column pathway of your brain and spinal cord, which controls proprioception, isn’t working properly.
 The test involves standing with your feet together and your arms at your side or crossed in front of you.
 Part of the test is with your eyes open, and the second part is with your eyes closed.
 Your provider observes you during the test and notes any signs of imbalance, such as swaying.

 • Heel-to-toe test (tandem gait): Your provider will ask you to walk in a straight line so that the toes of your back foot touch the heel of your front foot at each step.